Friday Night Standouts: Which future Gophers impressed last weekend?

 GET THE INSIDE SCOOP EVERY DAY WITH YOUR PREMIUM SUBSCRIPTION!

-It was a big day for Kollock last Friday as he completed 18-of-26 passing attempts for 238 yards and three touchdowns.
-He also had six carries for 43 yards and an additional touchdown.
-This fall, the future Gophers signal caller has completed 57.3% of his passes for 821 yards and eight touchdowns to three interceptions.
-He also has 197 rushing yards and four rushing touchdowns.
+It was a quality day for Kollock against El Dorado, completing 15-of-29 passing attempts for 152 yards and two touchdowns.
+He also had 10 carries for 57 yards and two additional scores.
+On the season, the future Gopher has completed 74-of-132 attempts (56.1%) for 974 yards and 10 touchdowns to four interceptions.
+He has also garnered 254 yards and six touchdowns across 36 carries.

-Lansu continues to be impressive and efficient this season.
-In his most recent performance, Lansu completed 15-of-18 passing attempts for 171 yards and three touchdowns.
-This season, Lansu has completed 38-of-50 passing attempts for 487 yards and seven touchdowns.
+Another week of limited action for Owen Lansu.
+This week he completed 6-of-7 passing attempts for 112 yards and four touchdowns in a 54-0 win.
+This season, Lansu has completed 44-of-57 passing attempts for 599 yards and 11 touchdowns.

 ============================